Monday-Thursday: 10:00am - 7:00pm

 Alice Troy Yslas

-Contact the Ligonier Valley Library at 724-238-6451 or email us at firstname.lastname@example.org with questions, comments or suggestions.
+Contact the Ligonier Valley Library either by phone at 724-238-6451 or send an email to firstname.lastname@example.org with questions, comments or suggestions.

 On July 14, 1945, the library officially opened with 200 donated books on the shelves.
 Using all volunteer help, the library operated under the direction of the Library Committee of the Women's Club of Ligonier until January of 1946, when a Board of Trustees was organized.
 On March 26, 1946, the Ligonier Valley Library received a charter and was incorporated.